 In 2022, PHMSA released the incident report for the 2020 pipeline failure in Satartia, Mississippi, which provided insights into probable operator violations that led to the rupture.
-Along with the report, the agency announced several additional measures the agency is undertaking to ensure that the further buildout of CO_2 transport infrastructure is done to the highest safety standards, including a new rulemaking that will build upon existing comprehensive CO_2 pipeline regulations.
+Along with the report, the agency announced several additional measures to ensure that the further build-out of CO_2 transport infrastructure is done to the highest safety standards, including a new rulemaking that will build upon existing comprehensive CO_2 pipeline regulations.
+The administration must prioritize finalizing the rulemaking to provide CO_2 transport project developers with long-overdue regulatory certainty needed to move projects forward.

-The Coalition supports the implementation of common-sense steps to ensure these projects can safely scale, responsibly, and with urgency.
-To that end, the Coalition's 2023 Federal Policy Blueprint details a comprehensive and targeted set of measures Congress and the Administration should take to ensure these transport and storage networks are designed, constructed, and maintained at rigorous standards delivering the highest levels of reliability and safety.
-These measures can further enable the deployment of these technologies at levels sufficient to meet decarbonization goals and should include the following:
+The Coalition supports the implementation of common-sense steps to ensure these projects can scale safely, responsibly, and urgently.
+To that end, the Coalition's 2025 Federal Policy Blueprint details a comprehensive and targeted set of measures Congress and the administration should take to ensure these transport infrastructure networks are designed, constructed, and maintained at rigorous standards, delivering the highest levels of reliability and safety.
+These measures can further enable the deployment of these technologies at levels sufficient to enable nationwide deployment of carbon capture and removal technologies.
+The Coalition recommends that the administration: